dollliandra/SneakButton/README.md

 This is (hopefully) a simple mod to repurpose the Crouch button as a proper Sneak toggle.

+To start sneaking, you can unlock the Sneaky upgrade, or you can start as the Rogue class, which gets Sneaky for free.
+Then, either click the Crouch button on the bottom right corner of the UI, or use the Crouch hotkey to begin sneaking around.

 [Download the Mod Here](https://github.com/dollliandra/SneakButton/releases)

 ## Mod Features

+### Sneaky Rework
-This mod reworks the spell Sneaky, making it upgrade the Crouch button.
-While Crouched, you are harder to detect, but move slower.
-Getting up from crouch takes time, but if you land a sneak attack on an unaware enemy, you instantly get back on your feet.
+This mod reworks the spell Sneaky, making it upgrade the Crouch button in the following ways:
+* While Crouched, you are harder to detect, but move slower.
+* Getting up from crouch takes time, but if you land a sneak attack on an unaware enemy, you instantly get back on your feet.

+Sneaking around with Crouch is risky, as if you get caught while down on the ground, you're at a massive disadvantage in combat until you get back to your feet.

+### Stealth Roll
 This mod also includes an upgrade to Sneaky, called Stealth Roll.
 This enables you to sprint while crouched, but it costs 30 more SP to do so.

-To start sneaking, you can unlock the Sneaky upgrade, or you can start as the Rogue class, which gets Sneaky for free.
-Then, either click the Crouch button on the bottom right corner of the UI, or use the Crouch hotkey to begin sneaking around.

 ## Installation/Uninstallation